get-convex/convex-helpers/packages/convex-helpers/README.md

 be small or empty.

 The other does "pre-filter" pagination, where the filter is applied before picking the page size.
 Doing this with a filter that excludes most documents may result in slow queries or errors because it's reading too much data, but if the predicate often returns true, it's perfectly fine.
+To avoid edge cases where you accidentally read too much data, you can pass `maximumRowsRead` in pagination options to limit the number of rows read.
 Let's see how to do pre-filtering with streams.

 ```ts
 import {